daominah/age_of_empires_ror_hd/README.md

 ##### 12. [Phoenician](https://ageofempires.fandom.com/wiki/Phoenicians#Civilization_bonuses)

-Seem like no buffs, but the shared Elephant Archer +1 attack is significant due to the Phoenician low Elephants cost.
+Seem like no buffs, but the shared buff Elephant Archer +1 attack affects Phoenician the most, because of their bonus -25% Elephants cost.

 - [x] Docks have +150 HP, +4 line of sight.
 - [x] Archers have +2 line of sight (team bonus).